Suppression of enemy air defenses: 2022 Russian invasion of Ukraine

 While several early air strikes on Yavoriv in Western Ukraine were performed by Russian bombers, their munitions were firing from a distance while flying within Russian air space, rather than entering Ukrainian air space; on 13 March 2022, dozens of air-launched cruise missiles were launched from within Russia to reach Western Ukraine, because it was allegedly too dangerous for the Russian Air Force to fly over Ukrainian space due to Ukrainian air defenses.
 Ukrainian mid-range SAM sites forced planes to fly low, making them vulnerable to Stinger and other shoulder-launched surface-to-air missiles, while a lack of training and flight hours for Russian pilots allegedly rendered them inexperienced for the type of close ground support missions typical of modern air forces.
 On 18 May 2022, near Izyum, a Russian Zhitel electronic warfare apparatus was detected, located, and disabled by Ukraine's ground and air forces.

-On 30 August 2022, Command of Ukrainian Air Force (KpsZSU) released a video of its MiG-29 jets firing AGM-88 HARM missiles against Russian air defenses, one day after an alleged attack on Russian radar site for S-400 SAM batteries near Sevastopol in Russian-occupied Crimea.
-Earlier in the Summer, multiple Russian SAM batteries has been hit and the remains of AGM-88 missiles had been found on site.
+On 30 August 2022, Command of Ukrainian Air Force (KPS ZSU) released a video of its MiG-29 jets firing AGM-88 HARM missiles against Russian air defenses, one day after an alleged attack on Russian radar site for S-400 SAM batteries near Sevastopol in Russian-occupied Crimea.
+Earlier in the Summer, multiple Russian SAM batteries had been hit and the remains of AGM-88 missiles had been found on site.
 The U.S. government acknowledged the previously undisclosed transfer of AGM-88 missiles to Ukraine on August 8, 2022.

 There are also suspicions of M31A1 GMLRS guided rockets firing from M142 HIMARS rocket artillery been used by Ukrainian military against Russian air defense systems.

-On 15 February 2023 the International Institute for Strategic Studies (IISS) wrote that neither the Russian Air Force (VVS) nor the Ukrainian Air Force (KpsZSU) have gained air superiority.
+On 15 February 2023 the International Institute for Strategic Studies (IISS) wrote that neither the Russian Air Force (VVS) nor the Ukrainian Air Force (PS ZSU) have gained air superiority.

+2025 India-Pakistan conflict

+During the 2025 India-Pakistan conflict, the Indian Air Force (IAF) conducted SEAD/DEAD operations against Pakistan’s air defense systems.
+On 8 May, through an official statement, it was revealed that IAF destroyed an air defence system at Lahore.
+IAI Harop loitering munitions were reportedly used to destroy a LY80 Radar system, part of the Chinese-made HQ-16 medium-range SAM system.
+On 11 May, through a press briefing, an IAF official revealed using satellite imagery, that air defence radars at multiple locations across Pakistan were destroyed.
+These locations included PAF Base Sukkur, Pasrur, Chunian and Arif Wala.
+It is considered the first large-scale DEAD campaign in South Asia.